Facial expression

-Facial expression is the motion and positioning of the muscles beneath the skin of the face.
+Facial expression is a motion and positioning of the muscles beneath the skin of the face.
 These movements convey the emotional state of an individual to observers and are a form of nonverbal communication.
 They are a primary means of conveying social information between humans, but they also occur in most other mammals and some other animal species.

 Humans can adopt a facial expression voluntarily or involuntarily, and the neural mechanisms responsible for controlling the expression differ in each case.
 Voluntary facial expressions are often socially conditioned and follow a cortical route in the brain.
 Conversely, involuntary facial expressions are believed to be innate and follow a subcortical route in the brain.
 Facial recognition can be an emotional experience for the brain and the amygdala is highly involved in the recognition process.

 Beyond the accessory nature of facial expressions in spoken communication between people, they play a significant role in communication with sign language.
 Many phrases in sign language include facial expressions.

 There is controversy surrounding the question of whether facial expressions are a worldwide and universal display among humans.